| |

 children, mainly from tribal areas, had died of starvation

-government is simply in denial and the reports of hunger
+the government is simply in denial and the reports

-crisis of livelihood and is therefore quite widespread,
+general crisis of livelihood and is therefore quite

-recent report on the political economy of hunger in
+marginalised.
+A recent report on the political economy

-Adivasi areas from the Centre for Environment and Food
+of hunger in Adivasi areas from the Centre for Environment

 This report was based on a survey of 1000 households